 If you can’t pass for ‘white’, you won’t benefit from ‘white privilege’ irrespective of how light your eyes are or how straight your nose is – again, you are imagining ‘whiteness’ because of an illusory identity; not all white people have ‘race-defining’ phenotypes or the physical appearance of the quintessential white ‘race’.
 Historically, it was European race-scientists, who peddled the myth of the perfect European (Nordic) appearance.
 Today, white privilege is about ‘entitlement’ and group-solidarity, and not some warped view of racial identity.

 This is what I mean by white privilege.

 But yet, if you come from a poor ‘working class’ estate in Britain, and you’re classified as ‘white’ but you’re unemployed and uneducated (NEET; not in education, employment or training), what ‘privilege’ are people talking about when they ascribe to you an ‘identity’ that offers you nothing by way of social or material ‘perks’?

 This is what I mean by illusory identities.
 Norms you take for granted can be a lot more complicated in the real world.

 Many Pakistanis have an inferiority complex.

 That’s pretty obvious.

 But, so do many people around the world even if they want to nudge themselves above ‘others’ in this imaginary pecking order.
-We can however free ourselves from it whilst disempowering the people who like to claim ‘us’ as individuals because of their own inferiority complexes to ‘bolster’ their own self-‘image’.
-It will take more time to change attitudes built on prejudice and self-insecurities, but let those individuals insisting on their illusory ‘identities’ become a parody of themselves.
+We can however free ourselves from our imposed insecurities, whilst disempowering the people who like to claim ‘us’ as ‘them’ because of their own inferiority complexes to ‘bolster’ their own self-‘image’.
+It will take more time to change attitudes built on prejudice and self-insecurities, but let the individuals insisting on their illusory ‘identities’ become a parody of themselves.